Vehicle access - kerbs

 Make sure the contractor and their workers are suitably qualified and accredited with the Street Works Qualification Register (SWQR) to work on the highway - you will need to provide copies of the supervisors' and operatives' accreditation with your application.

-There is also a £78.00 non-refundable fee to us to process the application.
+There is also a £122 non-refundable fee to process the application.
 Cheques are made payable to Derby City Council.

 If we give permission for a vehicle crossing to be constructed, we will inspect and approve all works to make sure they meet to specification.

-Serve notice to the Public Utilities, such as gas, water, electricity, telephone and cable communications companies.
-Please provide colour copies with application.
+Serve notice to the public utilities, such as gas, water, electricity, telephone and cable communications companies.
+Please provide colour copies with the application.

 The applicant is responsible for: